hsinyenwu/RiboPlotR_addition/README.md

 Remember there could be multiple uORFs for one 5'UTR, and there will be multiple gtf files generate in that situation.

-The uORF gtf files generated here could be used as the input gtf file for the `uorf.structure` function.
+The uORF gtf files generated here could be used as the input gtf file for the `uorf.structure` function (RiboPlotR).

+**Please change the path/directory if you want to try out the code below.**

 ### 1. Generate gtf files for uORFs using genomic sequences and annotation for 5'UTRs and transcripts